abbaswasim/universal_cmake/README.md

-# CMake Template
+# Universal build CMake Template
-Simplest cmake C++ project template that can get you started faster
+Simplest cmake C++ project template that that you can use to build universal binaries